Policy on Child Abuse/Molestation

 Examples of Abuse/Molestation

-Emotional Abuse: Yelling or making the following statements:
+Emotional Abuse: Yelling or making the following statements or similar statements:

 Physical Abuse: Besides the obvious examples of hitting, kicking, throwing equipment, or shaking a player, the following are examples:

 • Illegal moves often associated with injuries are encouraged